hallie304/comparative-opinion-mining/baseline(0.1304)/README.md

             - Solve the situation when the subject and object are the same (which contains "cả hai" or "cả 2")
         - Current restriction (to be updated):
             - The final preference label are the same for all quintuple of a sentence.
 This make the multi label sentence output rarely correct.
-            - Ensembling for task 1 and 3.
+            - Ensemble for task 1 and 3.
             - Have normalized tensor when ensembling but not yet implemented.
             - Enrich the data.
             - Review dictionaries for predicates.
-            - Build a multihead models.
+            - Build a multihead model.
         - Results: E-T5-MACRO-F1: 0.130400 (see [details](baseline(0.1304)/Output/scores.txt))